 - Operating Temperature: -15 to 185°F (-26 to 85°C)

 - Dimensions: (L x W x H) 3.8 x 1.5 x 1.3″ (96.5 x 38.1 x 33.0 mm)

 3. Online GPS Tracking Software

 Since GPS data loggers (GPS tracker no monthly fee) do not have the ability to transmit vehicle location in real time where people can track a car from their phone, users most download GPS tracking data to see where an automobile has been.
-Once GPS tracking data has been transferred from device to computer users will have the unique opportunity and option to view GPS tracking data in one of the three (3) different ways:
+Once GPS tracking data has been transferred from the device to computer users will have the unique opportunity and option to view GPS tracking data in one of the three (3) different ways:

 - Digital Street Map Program: Where users can playback historical driving activity.

-- Detailed Reporting Program: That provides every stop a driver made, and all the travel history in a text/report.
+- Detailed Reporting Program: That provides every stop a driver made and all the travel history in a text/report.

 - Google Earth Satellite Image Program: A free program, Google Earth will display travel data over satellite imagery, allowing users to see exactly what parking space a driver parked in, or what color the house was they stayed at overnight.

 Driving Activity Reporter is classified as a data logger and therefore only receives GPS information from the network of satellites orbiting the Earth.
 Since the Driving Activity Reporter does not transmit or transfer data, it can record positions anywhere on the globe!
 The Driving Activity Reporter will work in any location even if no Internet, cellular or radio service is present, making it the best international GPS auto tracker on the market today!